 I am fascinated by the constant warfare between hosts and their pathogens.
 I particularly love neat imaging methods that study this battle in live single cells because I enjoy watching these dynamic processes.

 At the University of Colorado Boulder, I studied Salmonella virulence proteins.
-I was curious about how they helped establish Salmonella infection in multiple cell types.
+I was curious about how they helped Salmonella infection in multiple cell types.

-My previous research includes studying how an Epstein Barr Viral protein affects downstream signaling pathways, writing a computer program (in C) to model kinesin movement, using atomic force microscopy to study biofilm formation, using mass spectrometry to study transcriptional regulation in yeast, and studying how a human T cell leukemia viral protein affects transcription in mammalian cells.
+My previous research includes studying how an Epstein-Barr virus protein affects cell signaling pathways, writing a computer program (in C) to model kinesin movement, using atomic force microscopy to study biofilm formation, using mass spectrometry to study transcriptional regulation in yeast, and studying how a human T cell leukemia virus protein affects transcription in mammalian cells.

 Fellowships and Travel Grants

 As a graduate student, I applied for the following fellowships: